malchata/flexbox-presentation/Readme.md

 ```

 This will run the jsbin server on localhost on port 3000.
 The talk embeds iframes to fiddles relevant to the presentation.
 If you run the presentation without it, all fiddle embeds will appear as text links.

+I'm not immediately sure of all the dependencies, but I know that Windows users will have to install Python.
+Since OSX comes with Python out of the box, the hurdles encountered will vary from system to system.
+I suspect *nix users will have an easier go of it than Windows users.

 ##Talk Events